gkarwchan/hugoblogsource/content/posts/2023_01_08_Http_And_Socket_exhaustion.md

 ### How IHttpClientFactory solved the problem?
-HttpClient internally is creating a connection and doing the calls using a class in .NET called **`SocketsHttpHandler`**.
+HttpClientFactory uses an internal class called `SocketsHttpHandler`.
 The real work of establishing a connection is happening inside `SocketsHttpHandler` , and the disposing of this handler which is taking **`Time_WAIT`** for 4 minutes to be really released.

-HttpClientFactory uses an internal class called `HttpClientHandler`, and it is the same as `SocketsHttpHandler`, which might be confusing, so before we talk what HttpClientFactory is doing, let us explain the difference.

-#### HttpClientHandler vs. SocketsHttpHandler:
+#### One caution about another class : HttpClientHandler
+If you read about IHttpClientFactory you will read that it is using an internal class called HttpClientHandler, and that might create confusion.
 HttpClientHandler was the old handler that HttpClient uses to do the real http communication.
-After version Core 2.1, the SocketsHttpHandler was introduced, and HttpClient started using the new handler, but HttpClientFactory kept using the old handler HttpClientHandler.
-But in Core 5.0, HttpClientHandler [was changed to use SocketsHttpHandler internally](https://github.com/dotnet/runtime/blob/f518b2e533ba9c5ed9c1dce3651a77e9a1807b8b/src/libraries/System.Net.Http/src/System/Net/Http/HttpClientHandler.cs#L16).
+After version Core 2.1, the SocketsHttpHandler was introduced, and in Core 5.0, HttpClientHandler [was changed to use SocketsHttpHandler internally](https://github.com/dotnet/runtime/blob/f518b2e533ba9c5ed9c1dce3651a77e9a1807b8b/src/libraries/System.Net.Http/src/System/Net/Http/HttpClientHandler.cs#L16).
 So in reality they are the same, and when you are talking about Core version 5.0 and later both are the same which is SocketsHttpHandler.

-If you read about IHttpClientFactory you will read that it is using an internal class called HttpClientHandler, and that might create confusion.

 So back to our question how HttpClientFactory fixed the problems?
-`IHttpClientFactory` will create an internal pool of  `HttpClientHandler` and keep them and passing them when create `HttpClient`.
-So when create or dispose `HttpClient`, `IHttpClientFactory` is using `HttpClientHandler` from its pool.
+`IHttpClientFactory` will create an internal pool of  `SocketsHttpHandler` and keep them and passing them when create `HttpClient`.
+So when create or dispose `HttpClient`, `IHttpClientFactory` is using `SocketsHttpHandler` from its pool.
-`IHttpClientFactory` rotate between the `HttpClientHandler` in the pool every 2 minutes (the half time of **`WAIT_TIME`**).
+`IHttpClientFactory` rotate between the `SocketsHttpHandler` in the pool every 2 minutes (the half time of **`WAIT_TIME`**).
-For 2 minutes `IHttpClientFactory` uses one `HttpClientHandler` to create all `HttpClient` during that 2 minutes.
+For 2 minutes `IHttpClientFactory` uses one `SocketsHttpHandler` to create all `HttpClient` during that 2 minutes.
 And after 2 minutes, it switch to another handler, and dispose the previous handler and recreate it and add it back to the pool.
-A new `HttpClientHandler` will create new connections, which means new `DNS` calls, and getting it latest IP addresses.
+A new `SocketsHttpHandler` will create new connections, which means new `DNS` calls, and getting it latest IP addresses.
 This technique solves both the problems of `Socket Exhaustion` and `DNS rotation`.
 Here a diagram from Microsoft to explain the relations between all components:
 ![HttpClientFactory](/img/client-application-code.png)